Find out what hydroxycarbamide is, how you have it and other important information about taking hydroxycarbamide.

 How you have it

-Swallow your tablets whole with a glass of water.
-If you have difficulty swallowing capsules, you can empty the contents of the capsules into a glass of water.
+Hydroxycarbamide comes as capsules that you swallow whole, with a glass of water.
+You can empty the contents of the capsules into a glass of water if you have difficulty swallowing capsules.
 Then drink it all straight away.
 Don't leave any behind in the glass.

 You should take the right dose, not more or less.